 Near the end of the workshop I ran Plus/Delta (described in Conferences That Work: Creating Events That People Love): a method that provides a fast, public evaluation of a session or entire meeting.
 As an advocate for transparency and feedback, I chose the subject of our Plus/Delta to be a group evaluation of the workshop itself.
 During the evaluation, J commented that he had hoped that I would cover more techniques by talking about them rather than having attendees experience them directly.
 He then contributed a simple and ingenious way to extend Plus/Delta that was new to me.

-I moved immediately into the last technique of the workshop, running fishbowl: a simple way to facilitate focused discussion with a large group.
-All participants sit in a large circle of chairs, but only people in the “fishbowl”, a small circle of chairs at the center, can speak.
+I moved immediately into the last technique of the workshop, running fishbowl.
+This is a simple way to facilitate focused discussion with a large group.
+All participants sit in a large circle of chairs.
+Only people in the “fishbowl”, a small circle of chairs at the center, can speak.
 After a few minutes of comments, J entered the fishbowl.

-J said that he had read about fishbowls many times before and he understood how they worked, but he had never tried one.
+J said that he had read about fishbowls many times before.
+He understood how they worked, but he had never tried one.

-And then, to my surprise and delight, he told us that experiencing the fishbowl had been a revelation to him, because he had directly experienced the power of the technique in a way that significantly enhanced his understanding of it, which he had previously believed to be sufficient.
-It was poignant for me to hear J express a new point of view that contradicted what he had said only a few minutes earlier, and I admired his courage in sharing his learning with us all.
+And then, to my surprise and delight, he told us that experiencing the fishbowl had been a revelation to him.
+Why?
+Because he had directly experienced the power of the technique in a way that significantly enhanced his understanding of it, which he had previously believed to be sufficient.
+It was poignant for me to hear J express a new point of view that contradicted what he had said only a few minutes earlier.
+I admired his courage in sharing his learning with us all.

 I too have struggled over the years to define the best balance between understanding techniques through description and understanding them through direct experience.
 J’s light-bulb moment fits for me; these days I am content to let attendees learn participation techniques, first through direct experience and then, if necessary, via reflection and discussion.

-Postscript At the end of the workshop, J hung around and we talked while I was packing up my equipment for a flight home.
+At the end of the workshop, J and I talked while I was packing up for a flight home.

-He told me that his fishbowl sharing had unexpectedly reminded him of a session he had once attended, entitled “One hundred icebreakers in one hundred minutes”, consisting of rapid descriptions of a hundred ways to introduce attendees to each other.
+He told me that his fishbowl sharing had unexpectedly reminded him of a session he had once attended.
+It was entitled “One hundred icebreakers in one hundred minutes”, and consisted of rapid descriptions of a hundred ways to introduce attendees to each other.